top of page

 Tips for the long run

 • Build up slowly!
 It’s easy to see all the benefits of the long run and want to start running longer as soon as possible.
-However, towards the end of the long run when you are most tired is when you are most susceptible to injury.
+However, towards the end of the long run when you are most tired, you are most susceptible to injury.

-• You become fully glycogen depleted after roughly 90 minutes, however your glycogen stores will be very low after 60 minutes and you will start getting a lot of benefits for everything you do after 60 minutes.
-When I used to do 15 mile long runs, I would say I get most of the benefits from the last 3 miles.
+• You become fully glycogen depleted after roughly 90 minutes, however, your glycogen stores will be very low after 60 minutes and you will start getting a lot of benefits for everything you do after 60 minutes.
+When I used to do 15-mile long runs, I would say I got most of the benefits from the last 3 miles.

 • Take it slowly.
-This is especially important if you are on 3 sessions a week because your long run becomes a session which you go into tired so you cannot afford to do it fast!
-However, if you are someone who is on 2 sessions a week and have an easy day before and after your long run then I highly recommend you try out some long run workouts.
+This is especially important if you are on 3 sessions a week because your long run becomes a session in which you get tired so you cannot afford to do it fast!
+However, if you are someone who is on 2 sessions a week and has an easy day before and after your long run then I highly recommend you try out some long run workouts.

 • Stick to softer surfaces.
-You will take a lot of steps on a long run so you can save your legs by sticking to softer surfaces such as grass or trail.
+You will take a lot of steps in the long run so you can save your legs by sticking to softer surfaces such as grass or trails.

-• Take your post-run recovery serious after.
-There is no point in doing a really good long run and not doing all the proper recovery afterwards, as you will not be able to get the proper adaptations from the long run.
+• Take your post-run recovery seriously after.
+There is no point in doing a really good long run and not doing all the proper recovery afterward, as you will not be able to get the proper adaptations in the long run.

 Comments